 While in the womb, baby is tightly cuddled inside mom for nine months, so it’s natural that they would find comfort from swaddling after birth.
-Swaddling is a technique that can help calm fussy or crying babies and even help them sleep longer during their first few months of life, which is something all moms need.
+Swaddling is a technique that can help calm fussy or crying babies and even help them sleep longer during their first few months of life, which is something all moms and dads need.

 There are a couple of important things to remember in order to swaddle your baby safely.
 Follow these important swaddling safety tips.

 Always place your baby to sleep on their back.